mxochicale/SofHarDevOps4BioMedEng/README.md

 	* triggering actions to do deployment (eg. uploading to PyPI for Python),
 	* other continuous integration tasks such as testing before PRs can be accepted

+4. Standards
+	* IEC 62305 - Testing and validation
+	* Good machine learning practices by FDA
+	* Medical Hardware

-3. Exercises
+5. Exercises
 	* doing PRs in Github and what the protocol for that should be for a small team,
 	* PRs between forks,

-4. Software/Hardware projects
+6. Software/Hardware projects
 	* Version control for CAD files (pcbs, stls, others)
 	* Markdown
 	* CHANGELOGs